Skip to main content

 Youth Programs

-Throughout the year, the Walker hosts programming specifically for teens and middle schoolers.
+The Walker Art Center hosts programming specifically for teens and middle schoolers.
 Come watch a movie, make art, see performances, or just chill with friends in a fun and friendly space—all for free.
-Can’t make it to one of our events?
-Gallery admission is always free for ages 18 and under!

 Walker Art Center Teen Arts Council (WACTAC)